WayneKeenan/picraftzero/README.md

 PiCraftZero is:

  + a universal remote control using virtual (web) and physical (handheld) controllers, and
- + a collection of building blocks for creating robots that respond to the controller inputs, based on gpiozero
+ + a Python library for receiving controller inputs, based on gpiozero's flow programming model (source/values)

 # Status